kennyddeng/SYSC3010A-L1W-G11-Project/WeeklyUpdates/Week9/Kenny_Deng_week9.md

    2. Software Implementation: Started initial development of audio and video streaming to Flask server.
 2.5 hours.
    3. Meetings: Discussed with teammates Unit Testing Demo and current work.
 0.5 hours.
 3. ***What did you accomplish this week?*** _(Be specific)_
   - Researched how to send audio and video to Flask server.
-Began implementation of aforementioned data streaming.
+Began implementation of aforementioned audio and video streaming.
 4. ***How do you feel about your progress?*** _(brief, free-form reflection)_
   - Good progress made.
 Nearing completion of all functions of project.
 5. ***What are you planning to do next week***? _(give specific goals)_